MAGALA-RICHARD/apsimNGpy-documentations/doc/model inspection.rst

     ``model_type`` can be any of the following classes from the `Models` namespace, and can be passed as strings or as full path to Models namespace if Models is imported.
 See the description below.
-    The links to each class or model type are not active because these objects are not exposed in apsimNGpy API reference.
+    Please note that the links to each class or model type are not active because these objects are not exposed in apsimNGpy API reference.

 - :class:`Models.Manager` or :class:`Manager` – Returns information about the manager scripts in simulations.